finkelbert/ProPer_Projekt/README.md

 + **AUC**: The area under the periodic energy curve is computed to reflect the periodic *mass*, related to prosodic *prominence*.
 + **CoM**: The center of mass of periodic energy within syllables is extracted.
-+ **CoG**: The center of gravity of F0 within syllables is extracted (see Barnes et al. 2012).
++ **CoG**: The center of gravity of F0 within syllables is extracted.
 + **Synchrony**: The distance between the two centers (CoM and CoG) is indicative of the overall F0 trend within syllables.
 + **Scaling**: We measure F0 within each syllable at the center of mass of periodic energy (CoM), and we compute *scaling* in terms of the difference in F0 from previous syllable (hence, not applicable for phrase-initial syllables).

 ***

 #### References
-Albert, Aviad, Francesco Cangemi, and Martine Grice.
+Albert, Aviad, Francesco Cangemi & Martine Grice.
 2018.
 Using periodic energy to enrich acoustic representations of pitch in speech: A demonstration.
-In *Proceedings of the 9th International Conference on Speech Prosody*. [link](https://www.isca-speech.org/archive/SpeechProsody_2018/abstracts/220.html)
+In *Proceedings of the 9th International Conference on Speech Prosody*.
+Poznań, Poland. [link](https://www.isca-speech.org/archive/SpeechProsody_2018/abstracts/220.html)

-Albert, Aviad, Francesco Cangemi, and Martine Grice.
+Albert, Aviad, Francesco Cangemi & Martine Grice.
 2019.
 Can you draw me a question?
-Winning presentation at the *Prosody Visualization Challenge 2*, ICPhS, Melbourne, Australia. [link](https://www.researchgate.net/publication/335096657_Can_you_draw_me_a_question?channel=doi&linkId=5d4e86644585153e5949fcb7&showFulltext=true)
+Winning presentation at the *Prosody Visualization Challenge 2*.
+ICPhS, Melbourne, Australia. [link](https://www.researchgate.net/publication/335096657_Can_you_draw_me_a_question?channel=doi&linkId=5d4e86644585153e5949fcb7&showFulltext=true)

-Barnes, Jonathan, Nanette Veilleux, Alejna Brugos, and Stefanie Shattuck-Hufnagel.
-2012.
-Tonal center of gravity: A global approach to tonal implementation in a level-based intonational phonology. *Laboratory Phonology* 3 (2): 337-383.
+Cangemi, Francesco & Aviad Albert.
+2016. mausmooth: Eyeballing made easy.
+Poster presentation at *the 7th conference on Tone and Intonation in Europe (TIE)*.
+Canterbury, UK.

-Cangemi, Francesco, Aviad Albert, and Martine Grice.
+Cangemi, Francesco, Aviad Albert & Martine Grice.
 2019.
 Modelling intonation: Beyond segments and tonal targets.
-In *Proceedings of the International Congress of Phonetic Sciences*, Melbourne, Australia. [link](https://www.researchgate.net/publication/335096495_Modelling_intonation_Beyond_segments_and_tonal_targets)
+In *Proceedings of the International Congress of Phonetic Sciences*.
+Melbourne, Australia. [link](https://www.researchgate.net/publication/335096495_Modelling_intonation_Beyond_segments_and_tonal_targets)